nvkelso/map-label-style-manual/README.md

 **TYPE STYLES**

-Use more than one font face, style, and size:
+Use more than one font face, style, size, and color:

 * Tk tk tk